-On this day, Feb 9, 1806, Vice-Admiral Horatio Nelson, the naval commander and hero of the Battle of Trafalgar, was buried at St. Paul’s Cathedral in London.
+On the 9th of February 1806, Vice-Admiral Horatio Nelson, the naval commander and hero of the Battle of Trafalgar, was buried at St. Paul’s Cathedral in London.
 Today we take a look at his life.

 At the National Maritime Museum's Nelson Gallery, visitors catch a glimpse of the personality of England's greatest naval warrior Admiral Horatio Nelson.
 Few heroes have captured the heart and the imagination more than Horatio Nelson, who died on, Oct 21, in 1805 at the moment of his greatest victory.